fhmwg/current-tags/stage2-essentials-overview.md

 #### Location - Geo Tags

-GPS coordinates always identify a specific point, however, many family photos do not have a specific address, just a city or state.
-In this case, the location names fields may indicate the scope of the GPS coordinates.
-For example, if only the state is known, the GPS coordinates will indicate a specific point in the state, but the jurisdictional names would not have a sublocation/address or city, indicating that only the state is known.
+GPS coordinates always identify a specific point corresponding to a complete address with jurisdictional names.
+However, many family photos do not have a specific address.
+Therefore GPS coordinates are not required if the LocationShown property is used.

+If a GPS coordinate is specified, the location names fields may still be used to indicate the precision or accuracy of the GPS coordinates.
+For example, if only the state is specified in the LocationShown property, the GPS coordinates may be erroneously indicating an overspecified point in the state.
+The jurisdictional name fields in the LocationShown property would not have a sublocation/address or city, indicating that only the state is known.
 Additionally using near or probably in the sublocation field would also indicate the intended precision of the GPS coordinates.

 | Property             | Type | Exiftool Handle | Stores |
 | :---- | :--- | :----- | :----- |